Rearth/SimpleBelts/readme.md

 *   **Item transfer speed**: ~1 stack per second.
 *   **Smart overflow handling**: If the destination is full, items visibly pile up on the belt.
 *   **Shader-compatible**: Works with iris and oculus shaders.
+*   **Easy filtering**: Click a conveyor chute with an item to set it as filter.
+Also works with the Smart Filters from the FTB Filters mod.

 ***